Appeals court reinstates Biden’s vaccine policy for businesses, setting up a likely showdown at Supreme Court

-The Justice Department had asked the court to clear the way for the rules designed to protect workers at large private businesses from the virus that has killed more than 800,000 people in the United States.
+The Justice Department had asked the court to clear the way for the policy designed to protect workers at large private businesses from the virus that has killed more than 800,000 people in the United States.
+A spokesperson for the agency declined to comment.

 Under the Labor Department rules, employers with more than 100 workers must require staff to get vaccinated or face weekly testing and mandatory masking.
 There are exceptions for employees who do not work on-site or with others.

-The 2-1 ruling backs the Biden administration’s authority to issue the emergency workplace rules through the Occupational Safety and Health Administration.
+Friday’s 2-1 ruling backs the Biden administration’s authority to issue the emergency workplace directive through the Occupational Safety and Health Administration.

 “The record establishes that COVID-19 has continued to spread, mutate, kill, and block the safe return of American workers to their jobs.
-To protect workers, OSHA can and must be able to respond to dangers as they evolve,” according to the opinion written by Judge Jane B. Stranch, who was joined by Judge Julia Smith Gibbons.
+To protect workers, OSHA can and must be able to respond to dangers as they evolve,” according to the opinion written by Judge Jane B. Stranch.

 More than two dozen Republican-led states, private businesses and conservative legal groups challenged the policy.
 Before the legal challenges filed in courts throughout the country were consolidated at the 6th Circuit, a different appeals court temporarily halted Biden’s plans.

-The Louisiana-based 5th Circuit Court of Appeal said the Labor Department exceeded its authority and ordered the OSHA to not take any further steps to implement or enforce the rules.
+The Louisiana-based 5th Circuit Court of Appeals said the Labor Department exceeded its authority and ordered OSHA to not take any further steps to implement or enforce the rules.

 OSHA invoked a rarely used power to issue the policy, which is expected to cover 84 million workers.
+The Biden administration estimates the rules would save thousands of lives and keep people out of inundated hospitals.

-The states challenging the policy told the court that the case is one of “exceptional importance” that will “affect the personal health decisions of tens of millions of Americans, coast to coast.”
+States challenging the policy told the court that the case is one of “exceptional importance” that will “affect the personal health decisions of tens of millions of Americans, coast to coast.”

 “It will determine whether private companies — many of which are still struggling to survive the economic carnage inflicted by COVID-19 — must invest resources helping the federal government run a mass-vaccination program,” according to the filing from 27 states, led by Ohio Attorney General Dave Yost.